 As crashes go, the performance of the Dow wasn’t particularly spectacular.
 But the situation was totally different with the NASDAQ.
 Much of this had to do with the unique nature of the stocks trading on the NASDAQ at that time.

 The market began to crash as investment capital dried up.
-And as is often the case, selling begets more selling, and crash became self-sustaining.
+As is often the case, selling begets more selling, and the crash becomes self-sustaining.

 9. August 25, 1987 to October 19, 1987